Will I have pain after surgery?

 How do I take care of the surgical wound?

 Depending on the type of procedure that was performed, we will discuss with you exactly how to care for your surgical site.
-We will also give you written instructions.
-You may access these wound care instructions here.
+You will also be be given written instructions at the time of your surgery visit.

 What limitations will I have after surgery?